cosmos1030/ebpf/README.md

 ### System Requirements

-Ensure your system supports eBPF by verifying the kernel and OS versions.
+Ensure your system supports eBPF by checking the kernel and OS versions:

 ```bash
 $ uname -r